New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 Other Amendments to Protect Remote and Hybrid Workers

 Ontario employers must provide notice of a group termination when they terminate 50 or more employees within a 4 week period at the employer’s “establishment”.
-Last year, the Ontario government updated this requirement when they passed Bill 79, Working for Workers Act, 2023
+In 2023, the Ontario government clarified this requirement – when determining whether 50+ employees have been terminated, employers will have to include an employee’s private residence if:

 • the employee performs work in their residence; and